Skip to content

 What makes Masai Mara national park famous?

-The Mara is renowned for delivering exceptional big cat (lion, leopard and cheetah) sightings.
+The Mara is renowned for delivering exceptional big cat (lion, leopard, and cheetah) sightings.
 Cheetahs are particularly well adapted to the region’s flat plains, which makes the Masai Mara one of the best places to see these nimble predators.

 The migration is not a singular, isolated event.
 Instead, the phrase describes the constant movement of over 1.6 million wildebeests and hundreds of thousands of great zebras, as well as elands and gazelles.
 As with other wildlife, the purpose of the movement is the search for pasture and water.
-When supplies of these vital resources are depleted in one area, the animals move to another area where water, grasses and other food sources are plentiful.
+When supplies of these vital resources are depleted in one area, the animals move to another area where water, grasses, and other food sources are plentiful.

-This Great Wildebeest Migration arriving from the Serengeti is also due to the weather patterns and the cycle of the rainy and dry seasons which brings greatest influence on the wildlife movement.
+This Great Wildebeest Migration arriving from the Serengeti is also due to the weather patterns and the cycle of the rainy and dry seasons, which brings the greatest influence on the wildlife movement.
 Because rainfall and weather are somewhat unpredictable, there is no way to calculate concretely where the animals will be at any point in the year, nor how long they will remain in one area.

 Wildlife in Masai Mara National Reserve

 Wildlife viewing in the Masai Mara is good throughout the year.
 The best months for the wildebeest migration are September and October.
-June to October is relatively dry, and offers the best general wildlife watching.
+June to October is relatively dry and offers the best general wildlife watching.

 Maasai Mara National Reserve is one of the major parks in Kenya.
 This is an area of preserved savannah wilderness on the south-western side of Kenya.
-Masai Mara borders the Serengeti along the Tanzanian border.
+The Masai Mara borders the Serengeti along the Tanzanian border.
 Masai Mara animals include lions, cheetahs, elephants, zebras, and hippos.

-You can see the Masai Mara Animals while on a game drive or while on the spectacular hot-air Masai Mara balloons.
+You can see the Masai Mara Animals while on a game drive or while on the spectacular hot-air balloons.
 Walking safaris are also available for those who are looking for a more personal experience in the world.
 While this is not allowed in the reserve, the conservancies and ranches offer these guides.

-Other Masai Mara Wildlife; Giraffe, Silverback Jackal, Hyena, Warthogs, Vultures, Leopard, Secretary birds, Hornbills, Crowned cranes and Ostriches.
-The national reserve also hosts a big population of birds including endemic species, savannah species and forested species.
+Other Masai Mara Wildlife: Giraffe, Silverback Jackal, Hyena, Warthogs, Vultures, Leopard, Secretary birds, Hornbills, Crowned cranes, and Ostriches.
+The national reserve also hosts a big population of birds, including endemic species, savannah species, and forested species.

-These include Ostrich, grebes, Pelicans, cormorants & darter, Herons, egrets & bitterns, Hammerkop and shoebill, storks, Ducks and geese, Secretary bird, Vultures, Eagles, kites, harriers and hawks among others.
+These include Ostrich, grebes, Pelicans, cormorants & darter, Herons, egrets & bitterns, Hammerkop and shoebill, storks, Ducks and geese, Secretary bird, Vultures, Eagles, kites, harriers and hawks, among others.

 How to best Explore Masai national PArk